roaaalqisi/learning-journal/README.md

 #hi
 ##my name is roaa
 -im biologist
 22 years old
 -people believe that their most basic abilities can be developed through dedication -3 reminders to yourself of how to keep yourself in a growth mindset;
-1.solving problem
+1. solving problem
-2.exercise
+2. exercise
-3.development of information
+3. development of information

 [github](https://github.com/roaaalqisi/learning-journal.git)
 *growth mindset people love of learning*